 Regarding the scheduling, another factor to consider is the specific type of MBA program you select.
 You may choose a general MBA program, which will typically require fewer credits.
 Or, you may choose a specialization area in addition to the MBA curriculum, which will usually require more credits.
 Many MBA programs offer two additional courses in a common area, such as cybersecurity, finance, marketing or project management for that specialty.
 An example of the full degree with this specialization is a Master of Business Administration with an Emphasis in Strategic Human Resource Management.

-Deciding Whether an MBA Degree Is Right for You
+Is an MBA Degree Is Right for Me?

-Earning an MBA will require hard work and an enduring commitment as it will be a challenge to continue working while accomplishing graduate-level courses.
+Earning an MBA will require hard work and an enduring commitment.
 However, the rewards will be well worth your effort.
 Holding an MBA degree is like stamping a special access pass on your resume and LinkedIn profile.
 It will set you apart from other job applicants and enable you to pursue promotion opportunities.
 This degree program may be right for you if any of the following apply:

 - You aspire to transition to a high-level management role at your current company, such as the C-suite.